Axda-Web/socialB/README.md

 ## Description

-SB Assessment is a project aimed at building a blog using the React ecosystem.
+SocialB is a project aimed at building a blog using Next.js and the React ecosystem.
 This project explores various concepts and features including:

 - Static Site Generation (SSG)
 - Server Side Rendering